Aluva: History

 Archaeological evidence indicates that settlements existed in Aluva as early as 250 BC.
 Until 1341 CE, Aluva comprised a continuous area of land spanning Kakkanad and Alangad.
 By that time, the town was densely populated and had become both a holiday resort and a centre of commerce.
 Mangalappuzha, a branch of the Periyar that bifurcates at Aluva, was known as a significant centre of trade in South India.
 Prior to Indian independence, Aluva was part of the Kingdom of Travancore and served as the official summer residence of its royal family.
 In the twentieth century, when a community of Jews resided in Kochi, some individuals maintained holiday homes in Aluva along the banks of the Periyar River.

 Politics

-Aluva is a constituency in the Kerala Legislative Assembly and forms part of the Chalakudy (Lok Sabha constituency); Anwar Sadath serves as the MLA for Aluva.
-It is also part of the Chalakudy (Lok Sabha constituency), represented by Benny Behanan, a member.
+Aluva is a constituency in the Kerala Legislative Assembly and forms part of the Chalakudy (Lok Sabha constituency); Anwar Sadath serves as the MLA of Aluva since 2011.
+It is also part of the Chalakudy (Lok Sabha constituency), represented by MP Benny Behanan.

 Administratively, Aluva is governed as a municipality.
-The current municipal council is led by the Indian National Congress Party under M. O. John, who was elected in December 2020.
-Previously, the council was chaired by Lissy Abraham (2015–2020) and M. T. Jacob (2010–2015).
+The current municipal council is led by the Indian National Congress Party under Saiji Jolly, who was elected in December 2025.